jonathansinovassin/book-storage-client/HOW TO TEST.md

 ### Update a book

-In the table of book, click on the `Edit` button.
+In the table of books, click on the `Edit` button.

 A form will appear in the table.
 You can modify the information of a book and click on `Update` to save the modification.

 ### Delete a book

-In the table of book, click on the `Delete` button.
+In the table of books, click on the `Delete` button.

 Once you clicked on the button, the book will be deleted in the database and will disappear.